FernandesMF/data-manip-dito/README.md

 # Data manipulator

-I made this program for a selection process in a company.
-The task was to organize the information contained in a .json file.
+This program organizes the information contained in a .json file.
-The original file had details on buy events and products, and we had to group the transactions into a timeline, ordered by date, with a specific formatting.
+The original file had details on buy events and products, and the program groups the transactions into a timeline, ordered by date, with a specific formatting.

 ## How to use